fboxwala/RMSInterview2016/README.md

 ### Testing

-I have included some small correctness tests in this repo.
+I have included some unittests in this repo.

-`./test.sh` will output the results of running my script individually on the four text files located in the tests directory.
+`cd fileindexer`
+`./unittest.sh`

+will run these unittests using the data in fileindexer/tests

 These public domain text files were retrieved from [Project Gutenberg](http://gutenburg.org) and top ten words for comparison were calculated on [WriteWords](http://www.writewords.org.uk/word_count.asp).